threefoldfoundation/www_tfnow/content/docs/file-browser/index.md

 And by authenticating through ThreeFold Connect, you'll be able to access your files anywhere.

+## Integration with Office Tools

+We will be integrating the Office Tools solution as well so that you can store and edit documents within the same experience.

 ## How to Deploy

 Coming soon – the File Browser solution is not yet available on the marketplace.